- President Hamid Karzai: "It is such a disgusting act to take photos with body parts"

 And Retired Gen. Wesley Clark, a former NATO supreme allied commander, said the photos don't represent "the standards or the training or the values of the United States armed forces" but will add to the sense of loss and hatred built up in Afghanistan during long decades of conflict.

 The images' release is the latest in U.S. military setbacks this year in Afghanistan.

 In January, a video posted on a website showed four U.S. Marines urinating on enemy corpses.

-And Army Staff Sgt.
-Robert Bales allegedly left a remote outpost in Kandahar province's Panjwai district in March and went house-to-house, gunning down villagers.
-He has been charged with 17 murders in the shooting rampage.
+In the March attack, Army Staff Sgt.
+Robert Bales allegedly left a remote outpost in Kandahar province's Panjwai district and went house to house, gunning down villagers.
+He has been charged with 17 counts of murder in the shooting rampage.

 The attack intensified a debate about whether to pull American troops ahead of their planned 2014 withdrawal.